Donearm/scripts/README.md

 Make a gif from a video using FFmpeg.
 Quick and Dirty (size, duration are hardencoded).

+#### maps\_client.go

+Script to query the Google Maps API for results matching a specific category of places around Krakow.
+This was a base for a full web app that never saw the light.
+An API key is needed

 #### markdownitall.lua

 Convert all markdown files in a path to html